 In addition to the PVS, the CAD is subject to a state audit of our governance, taxpayer assistance programs, operating and appraisal standards and methodologies known as the Methods and Assistance Program Review (MAP).
 The last audit was conducted in 2019.
-The preliminary results have not been released as yet.
+The final result was a perfect score.